 Day 18 – That Scarf Was Killing Me

-I loved painting the portrait for day 18.
-I wanted to do as little blending as possible to give a chunky paint feel.
-I found this technique very satisfying.
-I also found I LOVE painting glasses on people.
-I have no idea why.
-I think it’s really fun though.
+Painting the portrait for day 18 was a blast.
+I wanted to do as little blending as possible to give a chunky paint feel and found this technique very satisfying.
+I also found I LOVE painting glasses on people and I have no idea why.
+It’s really fun though.

 What wasn’t so much fun was that crazy scarf.
 I was going to eliminate it all together, but realized the quirkiness of the scarf added to the personality of the subject.
 Plus, she needed some color!
 SO, I ended up spending way too much time painting this puppy.
 It was worth it though.
 If you put your hand up to cover the scarf, you’ll see why it adds so much to the portrait.